aliciachen10/portfolio-website/README.md

 # 02 Advanced CSS: Portfolio

+## URL
+The website can be viewed at https://aliciachen10.github.io/portfolio-website/

 ## Your Task

 Welcome to this week's homework!
 This is an even-numbered week, so you won't be given any starter code.
 Instead, you'll create a web application from scratch!
 This week, you'll build a portfolio page, which you can add to as the course progresses.